DanielCech/ScriptToolkit/README.md

 # ScriptToolkit
-Package of common tools for SwiftScripts
+Package of common tools for ScriptToolkit